conferencetools/conferencetools.github.io/_docs/tickets/configuration/application.md

 Setting this to 0 has the effect of creating an admin only ticket which can only be issued by using the open tickets cli.

+#### Description

+This variable can be set to provide an extended description of what the ticket is for.

+#### Supplementary

+This is a boolean flag which marks the ticket as a supplementary ticket, currently this means that the ticket is treated as an additional option for another ticket so the app won't ask for delegate information to be filled out for this ticket, future plans exist to expand on this functionality to make it more useful.

+If you have rules about which tickets must be purchased to allow purchasing a supplementary ticket, you will need to implement these yourself; the best way is to override the basket validator class and provide a custom implementation which enforces your rules.

 #### Metadata

 Metadata is a new feature which allows for more fine grained control over which tickets are